vecnathewhisperd0/fdroiddata/CONTRIBUTING.md

 ### Metadata preparation without fdroidserver

 You can either write the metadata file locally, on your machine, or directly on the GitLab website.
+Please read the [General Recommendations](#general-recommendations-without-fdroidserver) before you start.

 #### On the GitLab website